jmsherry/kitchen-app/README.md

 Note how we added a `theme.js` to keep consistency.

 Note the import of [`clsx`][https://www.npmjs.com/package/clsx] to help with material-ui's css modules implementations

+Note we added a context for the relationship between the NavDrawer and the hamburger button in the header. ([Guide][https://dev.to/efearas/how-to-usecontext-and-set-value-of-context-in-child-components-in-3-steps-3j9h])